-Promoters and management experience in the plantations business
+Promoters and management experience in plantations business

 HML is part of the RPG/RP-SG group of companies.
-The group is a business conglomerate with diverse business activities, including presence in tyres, power transmission, electricity distribution, retail, Information Technology (IT), and pharmaceuticals, among others.
-CEAT (rated 'CARE AA; Stable/CARE A1+'), KEC International (rated 'CARE AA-; Negative/CARE A1+'), PCBL Ltd (rated 'CARE AA; Stable/CARE A1+'), and Saregama India Ltd (rated 'CARE AA-; Stable/CARE A1+') are some of the prominent names in the group.
-Venkitraman Anand and Cherian M George are the current whole-time directors of the company, who each have 25 years of experience with HML with deep knowledge of plantation and allied businesses.
+The group is a business conglomerate with diverse business activities including presence in tyres, power transmission, electricity distribution, retail, IT, pharmaceuticals among others, Santosh Kumar and Cherian M George are the company's current whole-time directors, who each have over 25 years of experience in plantation and allied businesses.

-The company's strong standing in tea and rubber industries
+Company's strong standing in tea and rubber industries

 Incorporated in 1978, HML is one of the oldest plantation companies in South India, having a history of over 150 years.
 Up to 1984, the company was part of a UK-based speciality chemicals company before RPG Enterprises took over.
-HML is the single-largest producer of rubber in India's corporate sector, having production capacity of more than 13 million kg.
+HML is the single-largest producer of rubber in India's corporate sector, having production capacity of over 13 million kg.
 HML is also the second-largest producer of tea in South India, having production capacity of 23 million kg.

-HML has a cultivated area of approximately 13,500 hectares in tea and rubber.
+HML has a cultivated area of \sim 13,500 hectares in tea and rubber.
 The company's operations are spread across 24 estates - 11 rubber estates and 13 tea estates, of which, two tea estates are in Tamil Nadu and the rest are in Kerala.
 HML has eight rubber factories and 12 tea factories, and several blending and processing units across Kerala, Karnataka, and Tamil Nadu.
 Products under rubber range from concentrated rubber latex, crepe, block, and sheet rubber forms, whereas under tea, it ranges from CTC tea to orthodox tea.